Ethnic groups of Argentina: Laotian

 Argentina is also home to the largest Lao community in South America, with almost 2,000 people.
 This group emigrated due to the consequences of the Pathet Lao victory in the Lao Civil War.
 They arrived in Argentina thanks to the fact that after an International Conference in Geneva convened by the United Nations in mid-1979, the de facto President Jorge Rafael Videla decided to collaborate by "opening the country's doors", with the aim of improving the international image of his regime in terms of human rights.
 Approximately 300 families were received between 1979 and 1981.

-Other sources

-In January 2005 it was published that 56% of Argentines have indigenous ancestors.
-Among the Argentines who have aboriginal traces in their DNA, only 10% are pure indigenous.
-They determined it through genetic analysis.
-In July 2021, the Red/Acción website published that 6 out of 10 Argentines have Amerindian ancestry.
-Investigation by Daniel Corach, who directs the Genetic Fingerprint Service of the Faculty of Pharmacy and Biochemistry of the UBA, showed that "60 percent of Argentines have an indigenous background."

 Estimated Argentine ancestry

-Immigration from neighbouring countries

-Among the most numerous immigrants from neighbouring countries are Paraguayans (the biggest foreign community), Bolivians, Peruvians, and in lesser number Ecuadorians and Brazilians.

-There have been reports of discrimination to these groups, as well as exploitation; Buenos Aires Police have released Bolivian citizens working in textile factories, some run by South Korean immigrants, others by Argentine businessmen and women.
-The former first lady, Mauricio Macri's wife Juliana Awada, was involved with illegal sweat shops, where Bolivian immigrants were treated as slaves.

-Uruguayans represent a special case; many have crossed the Río de la Plata to live in Argentina, mainly in Buenos Aires, searching for opportunities in the bigger country.
-Given their cultural resemblances with the porteños, they are rarely discriminated against.
+Argentina's National Institute of Statistics and Censuses (INDEC) does not conduct ethnic/racial censuses, nor does it include questions about ethnicity.
+Traditionally, only questions on identification with a particular community of Indigenous peoples were conducted, as well as questions on the national origin of immigrants, in order to better identify and protect these communities.
+Since the 2010 census, the Afro-descendants category was also added.

+As a result, most of the figures in this table come from varied estimates and sources that attempt to map the different patterns of ancestry that have shaped the modern Argentine population.
+As these figures mostly represent partial ancestry, numbers may overlap and not add up to the total.